ybloch/QuietZone/README.md

 # Quiet Zone Privacy Policy

-YB apps built the Quiet Zone app a Free app.
-This SERVICE is provided by YB apps at no cost and is intended for use as is.
+Block of Software built the Quiet Zone app a Free app.
+This SERVICE is provided by Block of Software at no cost and is intended for use as is.

 This page is used to inform website visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.